Azerbaijani oil prices grow

 By Zeyni Jafarov – Trend:

-The price of Azeri LT CIF Augusta, produced at the Azeri-Chirag-Deepwater Gunashli (ACG) field, increased by $1.47 on Nov.4 compared to the previous price, making up $40.78 per barrel, Trend reports with reference to the source from the country's oil and gas market.
+The price of Azeri LT CIF Augusta, produced at the Azeri-Chirag-Deepwater Gunashli (ACG) field, increased by 0.2 cents on Nov.
+5 compared to the previous price, making up $40.98 per barrel, Trend reports with reference to the source from the country's oil and gas market.

-The price of Azeri LT FOB Ceyhan amounted to $40.27 per barrel on Nov.4, which is up by $1.45 compared to the previous price.
+The price of Azeri LT FOB Ceyhan amounted to $40.47 per barrel on Nov.
+5, which is up by 0.2 cents compared to the previous price.

 Azerbaijan has been producing Azeri LT since 1997 and exporting it via the Baku-Tbilisi-Ceyhan (BTC) and Baku-Supsa Western Export Pipeline, as well as by rail to the Georgian port of Batumi.